-- 1. To receive and adopt the Directors' Statement and Audited Financial Statements for the year ended Resolution 1 31 December 2020. - 2.
-To declare a final tax-exempt (one-tier) dividend of 7.0 cents per share for the year ended 31 December 2020 (2019: Resolution 2 final tax-exempt (one-tier) dividend of 12.0 cents per share). - To re-elect Professor Jean--François Manzoni, who will be retiring by rotation pursuant to Regulation 83 of the Constitution of the Company ("Constitution") and who, being eligible, offers himself for re-election pursuant to Regulation 84 of the Constitution (see Note 9). - 4.
-To approve the sum of up to S\$2,491,000 as directors' fees for the year ending 31 December 2021 (2020: S\$2,028,071) Resolution 4 (see Note 10). - 5.
-To re-appoint PricewaterhouseCoopers LLP as the auditors of the Company, and authorise the directors of the Resolution 5 Company ("Directors") to fix their remuneration.
+1. To receive and adopt the Directors' Statement and Audited Financial Statements for the year ended 31 December 2021.
+2. To declare a final tax-exempt (one-tier) dividend of 21.0 cents per share for the year ended 31 December 2021 (2020: final tax-exempt (one-tier) dividend of 7.0 cents per share).
+3. To re-elect the following directors, who will be retiring by rotation pursuant to Regulation 83 of the Constitution of the Company ("Constitution") and being eligible, each offers himself for re-election pursuant to Regulation 84 of the Constitution (see Note 4): (1) Teo Siong Seng (2) Tham S ai Choy Resolution 4 (3) Loh Chi n Hua Resolution 5 4.
+To re-elect Mr Shirish Apte, who being appointed by the board of Directors after the last annual general meeting of the Company ("AGM"), will retire in accordance with Regulation 82(a) of the Constitution and being eligible, offers himself for re-election (see Note 4).
+5. To approve the sum of up to S\$2,491,000 as directors' fees for the year ending 31 December 2022 (2021: S\$2,166,634) (see Note 5). б.
+To re-appoint PricewaterhouseCoopers LLP as the auditors of the Company, and authorise the directors of the Company ("Directors") to fix their remuneration.
+Spec ial Busines 3 То сс onsider and, i thought fit, approve with or without any modifications, the following ordinary resolutions: 7.
+7. That pursuant to Section 161 of the Companies Act 1967 (the "Companies Act"), authority be and is hereby given to the Directors to: (1) (a) issue shares in the capital of the Company ("Shares"), whether by way of rights, bonus or otherwise, and including any capitalisation of any sum for the time being standing to the credit of any of the Company's reserve accounts or any sum standing to the credit of the profit and loss account or otherwise available for distribution; and/or at any time and upon such terms and conditions and for such purposes and to such persons as the Directors may in their absolute discretion deem fit; and provided that: